SIMPLE: Statistical Inference on Membership Profiles in Large Networks: SIMPLE and its asymptotic theory

 We need the following regularity conditions in establishing the asymptotic null and alternative distributions of test statistic $T_{ij}$.

-\begin{cond} There exists some positive constant $c_0$ such that $\min\{\frac{|d_i|}{|d_{j}|}\ :1\le i<j\le K, d_i\neq -d_j\}\ge 1+c_0$.
-In addition, $\alpha_n\rightarrow \infty$ as $n\rightarrow \infty$. \end{cond}
+\begin{cond} There exists some positive constant $c_0$ such that In addition, $\alpha_n\rightarrow \infty$ as $n\rightarrow \infty$. \end{cond}

-\begin{cond} There exist some constants $0<c_0, c_1<1$ such that $\lambda_K(\bPi^T\bPi)\ge c_0n$, $\lambda_K(\bbP)\ge c_0$, and $\theta\ge n^{-c_1}$. \end{cond}
+\begin{cond} There exist some constants $0<c_0<1$, $0\le c_2<1/2$, $0<c_1<1-2c_2$ such that $\lambda_K(\bPi^T\bPi)\ge c_0n$, $\lambda_K(\bbP)\ge n^{-c_2}$, and $\theta\ge n^{-c_1}$. \end{cond}

-\begin{cond} As $n\rightarrow \infty$, all the eigenvalues of $n^2\theta \bSig_1$ are bounded away from 0 and $\infty$. \end{cond}
+\begin{cond} As $n\rightarrow \infty$, all the eigenvalues of $\theta^{-1} \bbD\bSig_1\bbD$ are bounded away from 0 and $\infty$. \end{cond}

-Condition \ref{as3} is a basic spectral assumption on the population structure of the random matrix resulting from the network models; see, for example, \cite{FFHL19}.
-It is imposed to exclude the complicated case of multiplicity.
-Conditions \ref{cond1} is a standard regularity assumption imposed for the case of mixed membership models.
+{The constant $c_0$ in Condition \ref{as3} can be replaced with some $o(1)$ term that vanishes as $n$ grows at the cost of significantly more tedious calculations in our technical analysis.
+This condition is imposed to exclude the complicated case of multiplicity, which can lead to the singularity of $\bSig_1$, making our test ill-defined.
+A potential remedy is to use the Moore--Penrose generalized inverse of matrix $\bSig_1$ in defining $T_{ij}$, which we will leave to the future study due to the extra technical challenge.
+We acknowledge that in some special models, results on community detection have been established allowing multiplicity (e.g., \cite{gao2018}).} Conditions \ref{cond1} is a standard regularity assumption imposed for the case of mixed membership models.
 In particular, $\theta$ measures the degree density and is allowed to converge to zero at the polynomial rate $n^{-c_1}$ with constant $c_1$ arbitrarily close to one.
 Condition \ref{cond2} is a technical condition for establishing the asymptotic properties of $T_{ij}$.
-We would like to point out that the constraints on $\theta$ imposed by Conditions \ref{cond1} and \ref{cond2} do not contradict with each other.
-To see this, note that by the proof of Theorem \ref{0126-1} we have $d_k\sim n\theta$, $k=1,\cdots, K$, under Condition \ref{cond1}.
-For the special case of $d_1=\cdots = d_K$, Condition \ref{cond2} reduces to that $\theta^{-1}\cov[(\be_i-\be_j)^T\bW\bV]$ has bounded eigenvalues.
-On the other hand, as shown in the proof of Theorem \ref{0126-1}, under Conditions \ref{as3} and \ref{cond1}, we have $\var[(\bbe_i-\bbe_j)^T\bbW\bbv_k] \sim \theta$ for all $k=1,\cdots, K$, which is compatible with the reduced form of Condition \ref{cond2}.
+We provide sufficient conditions for ensuring Condition \ref{cond2} in Section \ref{SecCCond2} of Supplementary file.
+As shown in the proof of Theorem \ref{0126-1}, under Conditions \ref{as3} and \ref{cond1}, we have $\var[(\bbe_i-\bbe_j)^T\bbW\bbv_k] \sim \theta$ for all $k=1,\cdots, K$, which explains the normalization factor $\theta^{-1}$ in Condition \ref{cond2}.
+Our conditions accommodate the case where the magnitudes of spiked eigenvalues $|d_1|, \cdots, |d_K|$ are of different orders.